Blood & Glory

 • Team and project management;

-• Stakeholder management, working in Brazil but reporting to an overseas HQ (in San Francisco).
+• Stakeholder management, working in Brazil and reporting to an HQ in San Francisco.

 Related posts